youssefGirgeis/FalsyBouncer/README.md

 # FalsyBouncer
 Free code camp - JavaScript Basic Algorithm

+Remove all falsy values from an array.

+Falsy values in JavaScript are false, null, 0, "", undefined, and NaN.